khairnarpranav/Logistics-Supply-Chain-Analytics-Dashboard-/README.md

 Orders & customer growth tracking

 Discounts and sales by product department

-🔹 Shipment Management
- ## 👥 Authors

-- *Dityaraj Singh*
-- *Pranav Khairnar*

 We collaborated equally on all aspects of this project, including *data modeling with SQL*, database setup, Power BI dashboard design, KPI development, and documentation.